peeraponw/agent_benchmark/MODEL_COMPARISON_GUIDE.md

 ## 📝 Example Study

 ### Research Question
-"How do different LLMs perform on Q&A tasks across agent frameworks?"
+"How do different LLMs perform on Q&A use cases across agent frameworks?"

 ### Methodology
 1. Use default DeepSeek R1 configuration for baseline